sappykun/l4d2-ABM2/README.md

 ```

 ### Extending Configurations
 ABM provides a way to override cvars based on the map name.
-Create the folder cfg/sourcemod/abm and create a file named MAPNAME.cfg.
+Create the folder ```cfg/sourcemod/abm``` and create a file named ```MAPNAME.cfg```.
 When loading a map with an extended configuration, cvars provided here will override any found in abm.cfg.
 Some maps may require this e.g., Tanks Playground, Tanks Challenge, Tanks Arena.
-Taking Tanks Challenge as an example, create the file cfg/sourcemod/abm/l4d2_tank_challenge.cfg and to prevent any spawning of SI and make all Tanks health a bit more reasonable, do this
+Taking Tanks Challenge as an example, create the file ```cfg/sourcemod/abm/l4d2_tank_challenge.cfg``` and to prevent any spawning of SI and make all Tanks health a bit more reasonable, do this
 ```
 abm_unlocksi 0
 abm_spawninterval 0